HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Splunk/README.md

 By clicking a button or menu option, you open a new tab displaying the selected dashboard information.
 The following dashboards are supported:

-- **KPIs and Workstations Dashboard**.
+- **KPIs and Workstations**.
 This dashboard shows the Universal Orchestrator KPIs information for each host and allows drilldown to see the timeseries data in visual representation for defined KPIs.

   Source of Information: API exposed by all the pods on port 8443.

-- **Activity Monitoring Dashboard**.
+- **Activity Monitoring**.
 This dashboard shows details of workstations and audit information such as user actions.
 Users can view audit information for selected time range, user and object.

   Source of Information:  UnO sidecar audit containers, for example: audit-log-sidecar.

-- **Infra Monitoring Dashboard**.
+- **Infra Monitoring**.
 This dashboard provides an overview of the infrastructure details of Universal Orchestrator deployed on Kubernetes cluster.
 Filter by your Kubernetes namespace and view the dashboard as shown below:
  ![](screenshots/infra-filter.PNG)
   Source of Information: Infrastructure Logs exposed by Kubernetes cluster.

-- **Alerts**.
+- **Alerts Dashboard**.
 The UnO monitoring application comes with predefined alerts configured as an example.
 Users can navigate to alerts page and easily enable/disable these alerts when needed.
 The statistical reports and graphical visualizations of the alerts created for UnO application can be viewed in UnO Alerts dashboard.
 Follow this [Splunk documentation](https://docs.splunk.com/Documentation/Splunk/8.2.4/Analytics/Alerts) to manage alerts (create new, enable & disable etc...). in Splunk application.
 Follow this [Splunk documentation](https://docs.splunk.com/Documentation/Splunk/8.2.4/Alert/Emailnotification)  to configure the email setting in Splunk application.

 The following table shows some of the out-of-the-box alert definitions that come with the UnO Monitoring Application: